chartmann1590/VowVault/docs/features.md

 - Guestbook and message photos
 - Complete database export
 - Photobooth borders

+### 🏆 Photo of the Day Management
+Select and manage daily featured photos that guests can vote on.
+Create engaging content and track guest engagement.

+**Management Features:**
+- **Photo Selection:** Choose any uploaded photo to be featured on any date
+- **Date Management:** Set photos for past, present, or future dates
+- **Candidate System:** Mark photos as candidates for future selection
+- **Vote Statistics:** View voting statistics and engagement metrics
+- **Easy Interface:** Simple admin interface for managing all Photo of the Day content
+- **Photo Preview:** Preview selected photos before confirming
+- **Bulk Management:** View all photos of the day in one place

+**Admin Workflow:**
+1. Access Photo of the Day management at `/admin/photo-of-day?key=wedding2024`
+2. Select a photo from the dropdown (all uploaded photos available)
+3. Choose which date this photo should be featured
+4. Preview your selection before confirming
+5. Click "Set as Photo of the Day" to save
+6. View, edit, or delete existing photos of the day

+**Statistics Available:**
+- Total Photos of the Day created
+- Number of candidate photos
+- Voting engagement statistics
+- Recent activity overview
+- Vote counts per photo
+- Unique voter tracking

 ### 🔄 System Reset
 Complete system reset with confirmation to start fresh.
 Perfect for testing or starting over.